agas007/learn/README.md

-# learnReact
+# learn
-Repository to learn React
+Repository to learn programming languages, such as Javascript, React, and so on!